-Most domain-polymorphic actors can be used under the HDF domain, with similar restrictions as with the SDF domain.
-The SampleDelay actor can be used in HDF models.
-However, SampleDelay actors inside state refinements might be problematic.
-One reason is that hiding initial tokens inside opaque composite actors may cause deadlock.
-On the other hand, the notion of initial tokens in the guard expressions are not supported.
+Most domain-polymorphic actors can be used under the PSDF domain, with similar restrictions as with the SDF domain.
+The SampleDelay actor can be used in PSDF models, although models with feedback are not allowed.

 DDF Domain

 Author: Gang Zhou